pluginsGLPI/doc/source/unread/index.rst

 Header
 ~~~~~~

-When a new activity has not yet been viewed, a :bell::point-filled: sign appears:
+When a new activity has not yet been viewed, a :bell::point-filled: icon appears:

 .. figure:: images/Unread-2.png
    :alt: